-5.3 To what extent have remedies been imposed in foreign-to-foreign mergers?
+5.4 To what extent have remedies been imposed in foreign-to-foreign mergers?
+Are national carve-outs possible and have these been applied in previous deals?

 Consistently each year there are a few or several cases where the JFTC grants clearance with conditions.
 Foreign-to-foreign transactions are not exceptional.
-For example, in the fiscal year of 2020, the JFTC cleared the Google/Fithit transaction with conditions proposed by the parties as remedies.
+For example, in the fiscal year of 2020, the JFTC cleared the Google/Fitbit transaction with conditions proposed by the parties as remedies.